 - 1 Download, install and launch TailorGo on your computer.
 Click the "Get Started" button and connect your device to it.

 - 2 To simply change location, choose the Teleport Mode and select a destination.
 To simulate GPS movement, choose either the Two-Spot Mode or Multi-Spot Mode, then plan a route to move along, including the moving speed, direction, and moving times.

 - 3 TailorGo will change your location to the selected destination, or complete the movement as planned.
 The changes will be updated to Google Maps timely.

 With these fixes, the Google Maps "location sharing not updating" issue should be a thing of the past, allowing you to keep friends and family informed of your location.
 The feature is extremely useful and is an excellent tool to keep yourself safe.
 For the times when you want to make sure your location is private, however, use TailorGo.
-The excellent GPS spoofing technology will ensure your location is always in your hands.
+This excellent GPS spoofing software will ensure your location is always in your hands.